 If you’ve tried adjusting text size and contrast, but still have trouble reading things on your phone, you can have the device speak the words out loud.
 This can be really helpful for people who struggle to read a screen, but it’s also great for those who want to save their eyes from strain.

-To enable a similar feature on iOS, go to Settings > General > Accessibility > VoiceOver and turn the toggle switch to On.
-Now your iPhone or iPad will automatically read out any text that appears on screen.
+To enable a similar feature on iOS, go to Settings > Accessibility > VoiceOver and turn the toggle switch to On.
+Now your iPhone will automatically read out any text that appears on screen.
 From the same menu, you can adjust the reading speed, as well as other options, like whether the device will read notifications aloud.

 For both operating systems, once you turn on the audio, you will hear the text from all of your apps, at least until you switch the setting back off.
 To reduce the amount of noise, you might opt to turn on reading for individual apps, instead of the entire system.
 For example, read-it-later app Pocket (for Android and iOS) will read a saved article when you tap the headphones button in the toolbar.

-On an iPhone or iPad, check out NaturalReader Text To Speech (free or $10 for iOS), which will read short documents, PDFs, and ebooks for free, although it charges $10 for audio longer than three minutes.
-For your web browing, Speech Central (free or $6 for iOS), will pull recent headlines to read out loud, free for a few stories per day but $6 to get more articles.
+On an iPhone, check out NaturalReader Text To Speech (free or $10), which will read short documents, PDFs, and ebooks for free, although it charges $10 for audio longer than three minutes.
+For your web browsing, Speech Central (free or $8), will pull recent headlines to read out loud, free for a few stories per day but $6 to get more articles.

 Now that your smartphone has become easier to manage, it can make the rest of the world more accessible as well.
 Case in point: Its built-in flashlight and camera can illuminate menus in dimly-lit restaurants and clarify hard-to-read text on other documents.

-The flashlight is easy enough to activate: On modern iPhones, swipe down from the top right.
-On iOS models that predate the iPhone X, swipe up from the bottom.
-Then tap the flashlight button to turn it on and hold it to change the brightness.
+The flashlight is easy to activate: On modern iPhones, swipe down from the top right.
+On models that predate the iPhone X, swipe up from the bottom.
+Then, on all iOS devices, tap the flashlight button to turn it on and hold it to change the brightness.
 On Android, swipe down from the top with two fingers, then tap the flashlight button.

 If you need something a little more advanced, try EyeReader ($2 for iOS).
 It turns the flashlight on, while simultaneously using your phone’s camera as a magnifier.
 This makes viewing books, menus, and other documents doubly clear.
-On Android, a similar app is Magnifying Glass with Flashlight (free with ads or $2 without ads for Android).
+On Android, a similar app is Magnifier Plus with Flashlight (free with ads or $2 without ads).
 Again, it zooms in on any text in front of your phone’s camera, while illuminating the words.
 If the brightness gets annoying, both of these apps let you disable the flashlight.